Speed: 4 | Glide: 3 | Turn: 0 | Fade: 3 | PDGA Approved

 by the notes of the magician."

 The prized possession for Westside Discs is the Putt and Approach disc, Harp.
 It's by far the most popular disc for their brand and there's a good reason; it’s flies amazing!
 This is a very reliable over-stable Putt & Approach disc meant mainly for experienced Disc Golfers.
 The disc was designed to withstand all conditions including anyone's arm speed allowing for excellent approach shots.
 It has a very flat top as the Harp is utilized for straight approach shots that fade at end of flight.

 Many compare the Westside Discs Harp and the Slammer as almost identical.
 The Harp has lightly less bead in the disc along with the Slammer has a thumb track on the top of the disc as the Harp doesn't.
 The Harp also is not as deep.
-Another one that people say are the same is the Suspect.
+Another one that people say is the same is the Suspect.
 This one is commonly called the baby Harp.
 It's less overstable and used for more of the intermediate player compared to the Harp being used for the more experienced Disc Golfers.

 Hot Stamp Picture Explained